Lyr3x/Roode/README.md

 * Optional 128x32 OLED
 * Power Supply
 * Encolsure (see .stl files) - will be updated soon!

+## Configuration
+Be sure to configure your wifi credentials and adapt the Config.h to set everyhting to your needs.
+The most important config part is the calibration mode.
+You have two different calibration modes available:
+Calibration v1 calibrates the distance for one zone and calculates the standard deviation and uses that value for both zones.
+Calibration v2 calibrates both zones individually.

 ## Changelog
 ### Changelog v1.0